 This receipt also called the “Notice of Action 1” from USCIS.
 Your application will then be forwarded to the National Visa Center (NVC) which they will send you a “Notice of Action 2” to proceed with the next stage.
 You will note that the Spouse Visa is normally granted for 2 years and this is a multiple entry visa.
 This can be very useful as your Thai wife would not need to apply for advanced parole if you she wanted to leave and return in the 2-year period.

 The US K1 visa application form Thailand takes between 6 and 8 months.
-This is the time from when you had submitted the I-129f application at the USCIS Service to the interview at the US Embassy and the granting of the visa.
+This is the time from when you had submitted the I-129f application at the USCIS Service.
+This to the interview at the US Embassy and the granting of the visa.
 The process starts with the submission of the application for to the USCIS in your home state.
-There are only two USCIS centers so it would depend on which state you live in as the country has been split between Vermont and California.
+There are only two USCIS centers so it would depend on which state you live in as the country.
+This has been split between Vermont and California.
 Once it has been submitted they will send you a receipt for this and it is called the Notice of Action 1.
-Once they have completed the checking of documents and the application the documents they will send you a Notice of Action 2 and then the documents and application are sent to the National Visa Centre.
-Once the NVC has processed the documents it is sent to the US Embassy in Bangkok for the interview and for the remainder of the documents which may be needed.
+Also once they have completed the checking of documents and the application the documents they will send you a Notice of Action 2 and then the documents and application are sent to the National Visa Centre.
+Once the NVC has processed the documents it is sent to the US Embassy in Bangkok for the interview.
+Then for the remainder of the documents which may be needed.

 Also take proper legal advice from an immigration lawyer in Thailand as incorrect documents do create delays.
 Consider all your options for the US Visa from Thailand for your Thai fiancée.